sayhisam1/Rewire/README.md

 end,
 function(module:ModuleScript)
    -- do whatever needs to be done on cleanup
-   -- this could be destroying objects that need to be destroyed end)
+   -- this could be destroying objects that need to be destroyed, or unmounting a Roact handle end)
 ```